rkhous/CSPM/README.md

 # CSPM

-New version of CSPM available, programmed in Go: https://github.com/rkhous/Go-CSPM
+New version of CSPM available, programmed in Go and much more stable: https://github.com/rkhous/Go-CSPM

 ## Crowd-Sourced PokeMap for Monocle